 2. 80% of your culture comes from your leadership

-Good culture and leadership is so important, partly because it provides guidance for how people can behave in a consistent, positive, and productive fashion, particularly when no one’s watching.
+Good culture and leadership are so important, partly because it provides guidance for how people can behave in a consistent, positive, and productive fashion, particularly when no one’s watching.
 We do this with our kids all the time.
 They get home from school hungry for a snack, run into the kitchen and raid the cupboard.
 Do they pick the granola bar or the chocolate bar?
 Ideally, they pick the thing that we as parents would like them to pick.
 At work, the system is amazingly similar.

 As an entrepreneur, executive, or team leader, you’re the keeper of the vision and execution strategy for your organization.
-It’s not surprising then that people tend to behave and make choices in a manner consistent with not only that strategy, but your individual personality.
-A recent article from FirstRound capital states that 80% of your company’s culture will defined by its core leaders.
+It’s not surprising then that people tend to behave and make choices in a manner consistent with not only that strategy but your individual personality.
+An article from FirstRound capital states that 80% of your company’s culture will be defined by its core leaders.
 It shares a story from the early days of Facebook and an exercise (known as the “one of us” exercise) wherein Mark Zuckerberg wrote down a list of characteristics that he felt described what it meant to work there.
-Included in this list were things like: very high IQ, strong sense of purpose, relentless focus on success, and likes changing and disrupting things.
+Included in this list were things like very high IQ, strong sense of purpose, relentless focus on success, and likes changing and disrupting things.
 The striking thing about the items on that list was how much they hearkened back to Zuckerberg’s own personality.